dspip/zohar_aviv_plugin/README.md

 ## rtph264pass

-this repo include a plugin called rtph264pass, that serves as a direct replacement for rtph264depay. the plugin is meant to deal with invalid rtp h264 packets, where h264 was sliced and inserted into rtp packets without proper nal-u. the plugin extracts the rtp payload buffer without parsing nal type
+this repo include a plugin called rtph264pass, that serves as a direct replacement for rtph264depay. the plugin is meant to deal with invalid rtp h264 packets, where h264 was sliced and inserted into rtp packets without proper nal-u.

+the plugin extracts the rtp payload buffer and passes it forward as is.

 ### usage: